pyomeca/ezc3d/README.md

 > Similarly, and to be consistent with the point shape, the shape of `analog_data` are 1xNxT, where 1 is the value, N is the number of analogous data and T is the number of frames.
 > The `meta_point` dictionary contains information about the residuals as provided from the data acquisition system: `residuals` are the mean error of the point (a negative value meaning that the point is invalid, usually because of occlusion) and `camera_masks` being a collection of flags if the cameras had seen the point or not (unless specified in the parameter section, the cameras are the seven first, this collection of flags is limited to 7 boolean values).
 The dimensions of the former are 1xNxT and the dimensions of the latter are 7xNxT.

-Additionnally, a default `c3d(..., ignore_bad_formatting=False)` flag can be set to `true` so files with bad formatting are read even though they are not formatted properly.
-This must be used with caution as it can result in segmentation fault, depending on the reason the formatting is bad.
+Additionally, a default `c3d(..., ignore_bad_formatting=False)` flag can be set to `true` so files with bad formatting are read even though they are not formatted properly.
+This must be used with caution as it can result in a segmentation fault, depending on the reason the formatting is bad.

 ### Write a C3D
-To write a C3D to a file, you must call the `write` method of a c3d dictionnary.
+To write a C3D to a file, you must call the `write` method of a c3d dictionary.
 This method waits for the path of the C3D to write.
-Please note that the header is actually ignore since it is fully constructed from required parameters.
+Please note that the header is actually ignored since it is fully constructed from required parameters.

-The example that follows contructs a new C3D from scratch, adding data and adding a custom parameter.
+The example that follows constructs a new C3D from scratch, adding data and adding a custom parameter.
 ```python3
 import numpy as np